 How does Lightbeam play a part in the population health management of SDOH patients?

 Christine: With the amount of data we ingest on social determinants of health, our clients can define and document their patients’ complexity and transform how they receive care.
-With integrated services and community partnerships to meet their patients’ needs, they continually demonstrate the value they bring to patients, communities, and payers.
+Integrated services and community partnerships continually demonstrate the value they bring to patients, communities, and payers.

 We utilize the Protocol for Responding to and Assessing Patients’ Assets, Risks, and Experiences (PRAPARE) form as the core of our assessments within the platform.
 The PRAPARE tool is a scorable assessment that consists of national and optional measures based on the client’s priorities.

 When each question is answered, it provides the care manager with a score at the bottom.
-They can then take the total score to drive action or pull any of the questions into a cohort to identify patients in need.
+They can then take the total score to drive action or pull any of the questions into a cohort.
 The PRAPARE form is also compatible with Aunt Bertha community resources.

 For more information on how Lightbeam’s Clinical Transformation team crafts initiatives around SDOH, email firstname.lastname@example.org, and visit the links below for additional resources if you or someone you know requires assistance.